freenandes/topo-da-mente/content/index.md

 I believe in shared information and e-societies.
 I think we're heading toward communal knowledge, and it's important to be free of ownership and capitalization of ideas and propagate innovation that benefits society.

-This garden is called "Topo da mente" which literally translates to
+This garden is called "Topo da mente", which translates from Portuguese to "Top of mind" in a literal way — we don't use it as an idiomatic expression.

 Website built and redesigned by me in 2023 using:
 - [Lexend typefaces](https://www.lexend.com/) by Bonnie Shaver-Troup and Thomas Jockin;